Biking on Campus

 Things to Do

 Use The Biking Map: Learn where to park your bike on campus.
 Click here to view the campus bike map.

 Always Lock Your Bike: The majority of stolen bikes either weren't locked or had a cable lock.
-Only lock you bike to bicycle racks.
+Only lock your bike to bicycle racks.
 Thieves look for lone bikes and police will impound bikes locked to handicap rails.

 Use Extra Locks: Use a cable lock in addition to a U-lock to secure your wheels and seat.
 Use a cable lock only as a secondary lock.